-By Maria Nieves, President & CEO, IOM
+by Maria Nieves, President & CEO, Hudson County Chamber of Commerce

 For two weeks every four years we are treated to some of the greatest reality television on the planet (and I’m not talking about the presidential campaign).
 The Olympic Games provide high drama, and a few interesting side bar stories, like few other shows can.
 It’s among my favorite sporting events to watch.
 And the Rio Games have lived up to my expectations.
 The cast this year comprises more than 11,000 athletes hailing from 208 countries.